How to Prepare for the CNA

-In order to conduct an effective needs assessment conversation with your advertisers, you need to prepare before each and every sales call.
-Advertisers don’t have time to educate you on their business, so it’s up to you to educate yourself as much as you can before you pick up the phone or walk in the door.
+In order to conduct an effective customer needs assessment (CNA) conversation with your advertisers, you need to prepare before each and every sales call.
+Advertisers don’t have time to educate you on their business.
+It’s up to you to educate yourself as much as you can before you pick up the phone or walk in the door.

 The more that you know about your advertisers before you begin, the better-positioned you will be to help solve their challenges.
 After all, if you don’t do your research in advance, why would advertisers believe you can drive results for them?